E-cigarettes Contain 10 Times More Carcinogens than Tobacco

 E-cigarettes – 10 Times More Carcinogens than Tobacco Cigarettes

-Until now, they were generally considered to be safe, but this latest study confirms that certain brands of e-cigarettes have higher amount of chemicals than regular cigarettes.
+Until now, they were generally considered to be safe, but this latest study confirms that certain brands of e-cigarettes have higher amounts of chemicals than regular cigarettes.

-Formaldehyde is a substance found in construction materials and embalming fluids and just like acetaldehyde, the presence of this substance in certain e-cigarettes brand was much higher compared to the presence in traditional cigarettes.
+Formaldehyde is a substance found in construction materials and embalming fluids and just like acetaldehyde, the presence of this substance in certain e-cigarette brands was much higher compared to the presence in traditional cigarettes.

 E-cigarettes

 Of course, manufacturers and fans of e-cigarettes still claim that they are safe for use and that they don’t come with the dangers that normal cigarettes bring.
-According to them, smoking tobacco has proven to be the cause for many cases of heart diseases, cancer, strokes and that there is no record of e-cigarettes causing this.
+According to them, smoking tobacco has proven to be the cause of many cases of heart disease, cancer, and strokes and there is no record of e-cigarettes causing this.
 However, those who oppose e-cigarettes say that they are relatively new on the market, which means that it is impossible to analyze the long-term effects of smoking e-cigs.
-Meanwhile the World Health Organization has suggested a ban on smoking e-cigs indoor.
+Meanwhile, the World Health Organization has suggested a ban on smoking e-cigs indoors.

 It is interesting to mention that the Oxford Dictionaries has chosen the word “vape” (usually used for the act of smoking an e-cig) to be the word of the year.

-* It is good to point out that although the research conducted by Japanese scientists confirmed that e-cigarettes contain 10 time more carcinogens than traditional cigarettes, this study refers only for certain e-cigarettes.
+* It is good to point out that although the research conducted by Japanese scientists confirmed that e-cigarettes contain 10 times more carcinogens than traditional cigarettes, this study refers only to certain e-cigarettes.
 Not all of them contain so many toxins.
-In fact, some of them don’t contain the chemicals that Daily Mail mentioned before.
+Some of them don’t contain the chemicals that the Daily Mail mentioned before.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}